 - You and your family members will lose access to your additional storage.
-Each person will keep their default 15 GB of free storage.
+Each person will keep their default 15 GB of storage at no charge.

 Running out of storage and cancelled or expired plans

-If you cancel your storage plan or when your storage plan expires, your storage limits will reset to the free levels for each product at the end of your billing cycle.
-Everything in Google Drive, Google Photos and Gmail will still be accessible but you won't be able to create or add anything new over the free storage limit.
-If you reach or exceed the free storage limit:
+If you cancel your storage plan, or when your storage plan expires, your storage limits will reset to the data levels available for each product at the end of your billing cycle.
+Everything in Google Drive, Google Photos and Gmail will still be accessible, but you won't be able to create or add anything new over the storage limit.
+If you reach or exceed the storage limit:

 Clear storage space